Information updated February 2020

 A Letter from the Chief of Police

-The Lester Prairie Police Department is a proactive police department involved in Community Oriented Policing Services.
+The Lester Prairie Police Department is a proactive police department involved in community oriented policing services.
 The department has three full-time police officers and three active part-time police officers.
 The police department is responsible to the citizens of Lester Prairie 365 days a year, 24 hours a day and seven days a week.
-Part-time officers worked an average of seven shifts a month.
+Part-time officers work an average of seven shifts a month.
 Part-time officers are needed to fill in for vacation, training, special summer shifts and sick time.
-The part-time officers have also been used for special activities (i.e. Prairie Days and Festivals) and emergencies (i.e. missing persons and suicides).
+The part-time officers have also been used for special activities (Prairie Days and festivals) and emergencies (missing persons and suicides.)

-Sergeant Mark Thiry is the senior police officer of the department and has been a valuable employee of the city for over eighteen years.
-Officer Thiry oversees the Safe and Sober Challenge Program, Field Training and is our Firearms Instructor.
+Sergeant Mark Thiry is the senior police officer of the department and has been a valuable employee of the city for over 18 years.
+Officer Thiry oversees the Safe and Sober Challenge Program, field training, and is our firearms instructor.
 Under Thiry’s direction, the Lester Prairie Police Department received awards for the Minnesota Safe and Sober Challenge.

-Officer Larry Monskey is the third full-time police officer and was hired in November of 2018.
-He comes to us from the Mall of America where he served as a Security Patrol Lieutenant for seven years.
-He oversees the Crime Prevention Detail, Bicycle Safety Program and the Fire Department Liaison.
+Officer Larry Monskey is the third-full time police officer and was hired in November 2018.
+He comes to us from the Mall of America, where he served as a security patrol lieutenant for seven years.
+He oversees the crime prevention detail, bicycle safety program, and is the fire department liaison.
 We look forward to the exciting plans he has in store for National Night Out this year.
 Officer Monskey works a regular night patrol shift.

-We continue to receive many phone calls and complaints in regards to Tax Scams, Fake Check Scams, Reloadable Card Scams, Craig’s List Scams, Computer Scams, Lottery Scams, and Phishing Scams.
-Lester Prairie residents combined have had thousands worth of their hard-earned money taken by these scams.
-These types of crimes are very difficult for local law enforcement to investigate and if the money is sent out of the United States it is impossible for us to prosecute.
-If it is too good to be true than it is.
+We continue to receive many phone calls and complaints in regards to tax scams, fake check scams, reloadable card scams, Craig’s List scams, computer scams, lottery scams, and phishing scams.
+Lester Prairie residents combined have had thousands of dollars of their hard-earned money taken by these scams.
+These types of crimes are very difficult for local law enforcement to investigate, and if the money is sent out of the United States it is impossible for us to prosecute.
+If it sounds too good to be true, then it is.
 You should never need to send money to get money from the lottery.
-Protect your social security number like you would your new baby and change your passwords on your computer or related devices frequently.
+Protect your social security number like you would your new baby, and change your passwords on your computer or related devices frequently.
 First Community Bank President Dean Perry and I have made it a point to communicate suspicious financial activity with each other to protect our residents from these crimes.
-The Minnesota Attorney General also has some very useful information on its website:
+The Minnesota Attorney General’s Office also has some very useful information on its website:

-We are very proud of our proactive policing efforts as we presented programs to the community that are designed to protect our citizens from crime and educate them in the activities of the police department.
-We have continued with our proactive police activities to include 5th grade and Junior High DARE, Crime Stoppers of Minnesota, Bicycle Safety, Use of 911 and Cub Scout presentations.
-This will also be our seventeenth year of participating in the “cards for kids program”.
-The Minnesota Crime Prevention Association distributes Minnesota sports cards to member law enforcement agencies that have crime prevention tips on the back of the card.
-We use these cards as positive contact with children in our community.
-We also gave out Dairy Queen “Free Ice Cream Cone” certificates to the children that were wearing their bicycle helmets and driving safely.
+We are very proud of our proactive policing efforts as we present programs to the community that are designed to protect our citizens from crime, and educate them in the activities of the police department.
+We have continued with our proactive police activities to include 5th grade and Junior High DARE, Crime Stoppers of Minnesota, bicycle safety, use of 911, and Cub Scout presentations.
+This will also be our 17th year of participating in the Cards for Kids program.
+The Minnesota Crime Prevention Association distributes Minnesota sports cards that have crime prevention tips on the back of the card to member law enforcement agencies.
+We use these cards as a positive contact with children in our community.
+We also gave out Dairy Queen “free ice cream cone” certificates to the children who we observe wearing their bicycle helmets and driving safely.

-We are continuing our work with our partners in the community, Lester Prairie Public School, McLeod County Social Services, McLeod County Public Health, and the established coalitions.
-The Lester Prairie Community Youth Task Force and the McLeod County Methamphetamine Education and Drug Awareness (MEADA) Coalition.
-MEADA was developed to educate youth, families, and citizens on the dangers of drugs with a focus on illegal drug use.
-The MEADA Coalition of McLeod County brings together families, neighbors, school personnel, law enforcement, county agencies, faith communities, and municipalities to help develop a county mindset of zero tolerance for chemical use with a special focus on methamphetamine.
-As a member of the Lester Prairie Community Youth Task Force we have been working with community members to develop programs and initiatives to focus on underage drug and alcohol use and how to deal with the issues related to drug and alcohol use and abuse.
+We are continuing our work with our partners in the community, Lester Prairie Public School, McLeod County Social Services, McLeod County Public Health and the established coalitions, including the Lester Prairie Community Youth Task Force and the McLeod County Methamphetamine Education and Drug Awareness (MEADA) Coalition.
+MEADA was developed to educate youth, families, and citizens about the dangers of drugs with a focus on illegal drug use.
+The MEADA Coalition of McLeod County brings together families, neighbors, school personnel, law enforcement, county agencies, faith communities, and municipalities to help develop a county mindset of zero tolerance for chemical use, with a special focus on methamphetamine.
+As a member of the Lester Prairie Community Youth Task Force, we have been working with community members to develop programs and initiatives to focus on underage drug and alcohol use and how to deal with the issues related to drug and alcohol use and abuse.